alainchiasson/remote-cover/README.md

 # Verions

+0.1
+- Initial.
-0.1 Initial.
-After printing found a few measurements that were off.
-For example, I put the cover at 24 mm wide - but it is the INSIDE which should be 24 mm wide.
+- After printing found a few measurements that were off.
+- For example, I put the cover at 24 mm wide - but it is the INSIDE which should be 24 mm wide.

+0.2
-0.2  widdened the body to have a 24mm interior.
+- widened the body to have a 24mm interior.
+- fixed the width of the release clip
+- made everything parametric
+- On relase clip added extra depth for stregth
+- added tapering on release